I’ve been thinking lately, what makes someone an “expert” in his or her field? How to become an expert?

 It’s not so simple, I think, as just learning everything there is to know and hanging out your shingle.
 In fact, anyone who thinks they have learned everything there is to know about a topic probably isn’t an expert — I’d call them something closer to “rank amateur”.

 While knowledge is obviously an important quality of expertise, it’s only one of several factors that makes someone an expert in their field.
-I’ve come up with five characteristics of real experts:
+I’ve come up with five characteristics of real experts, an expert is someone who has:

 Clearly being an expert requires an immense working knowledge of your subject.
 Part of this is memorized information, and part of it is knowing where to find information you haven’t memorized.